M1841 Mississippi rifle: Legacy

 By the time of the Civil War, the Mississippi Rifle was generally considered old-fashioned but effective.
 It was carried by some Union troops up until 1863, though the 45th New York Infantry still used the rifle beyond Gettysburg.
 Some Confederate cavalry and sharpshooter units continued to use the rifle until the end of the war, evidenced by surviving Confederate ordnance requisitions.
+Augusta Machine Works produced a small run of rifles patterned on the U.S. Model 1841 “Mississippi Rifle” early in the Civil War, filling a Confederate need for standardized arms before larger armories came online.
+This rifle was part of the equipment issued to the Tiger Rifles, a volunteer company raised in New Orleans, which later became part of the Louisiana Infantry Regiment.
+The Louisiana Tigers were known for their fierce fighting spirit and were often described as fearless shock troops in the C.S.
+Army.